 Roman mosaic wows history fans in Leicester

-Archaeologists admit they have been surprised by the interest a dig that has uncovered a Roman street.
+Archaeologists admit they have been surprised by the interest in a dig that has uncovered a Roman street.

 Among the finds from the excavation at the old Stibbe factory site in central Leicester is the largest mosaic uncovered in the area for 150 years.